(Courtesy of Randy Laing)

 Above from L-to-R are Harry Woods, Tom Tyler, Anita Camargo, Jack Kenny, Robert Shayne and Pedro De Cordoba (sometimes spelled Cordova) in the Warners "Santa Fe Trail" two reel short, GUN TO GUN (Warners, 1944).

-Former Hopalong Cassidy sidekicks Russell Hayden and Jimmy Ellison faced this trio of baddies in their six yarns for Lippert Pictures, and the image on the right is from MARSHAL OF HELDORADO (Lippert, 1950).
+Former Hopalong Cassidy sidekicks Russell Hayden and Jimmy Ellison faced this trio of baddies in a half dozen oaters for Lippert Pictures, and this photo is from MARSHAL OF HELDORADO (Lippert, 1950).
 From left to right are a much older looking Tom Tyler, Dennis "Denny" Moore, and John (Bob) Cason.
 In the background on the left is Carl Mathews.